 The Buyer Topia leadership choose not to adhere to the bylaws and associated procedures to deal with under- or non-performing members, several of which challenged the efficacy of the concept and platform.

-On January 10, 2014 a major product fundraising company submitted a letter of intent to purchase Buyer Topia for an amount that exceeded all liabilities and departing member fees.
-Two days later a member posted fallacious and offensive comments on the Buyer Topia Facebook page; this was immediately followed by additional egregious postings by members and one terminated member on rant sites.
+On January 10, 2014 one of the largest product fundraising companies in the U.S. submitted a letter of intent to purchase Buyer Topia for an amount that exceeded all liabilities and departing member fees.
+Two days later a Buyer Topia member posted fallacious and offensive comments on the Buyer Topia Facebook page; this was immediately followed by additional egregious postings by members and one terminated member on rant sites.
 The letter of intent was formally withdrawn on January 18, based on “damage to the brand” and “very serious concerns about parties apparently intent on devastating Buyer Topia and any organizations and people associated with it.”

-The Board subsequently voted to file for bankruptcy but a flood of outrageous accusations and demands of bankruptcy officials undermined the normal processes leading to the bankruptcy being dismissed in October 2014.
+As the Buyer Topia brand was now less than worthless, the Board voted to file for bankruptcy.
+However a continuing flood of outrageous accusations and demands of bankruptcy officials undermined the normal processes leading to the bankruptcy being dismissed in October 2014.
+At the hearing the Trustee advised the Judge that there we no physical assets.

-Successor and completely unassociated organizations were also subject to and devastated by continuing rant postings and bizarre calls “warning” of imminent arrests for fraud or pedophilia or tax evasion to their banks, landlords, neighbors, vendors, staff family members and ex-staff employers.
-None of the parties which posted the false claims and rants and made the despicable calls had ever followed the dispute resolution process outlined in the Buyer Topia bylaws or initiated any legal claims.
+Before and after the bankruptcy, successor and completely unassociated organizations were also subject to and devastated by continuing rant postings and bizarre calls “warning” of imminent arrests for fraud or pedophilia or tax evasion to their banks, landlords, neighbors, vendors, staff family members and ex-staff employers.
+None of the parties which posted the false claims and rants and made the despicable calls had ever followed the dispute resolution process outlined in the Buyer Topia bylaws.

-The Buyer Topia assets were sold to a successful entrepreneur in January 2015.
-The terms of the sale guarantee that all Buyer Topia memberships will be bought back absolutely no later than June 2017.
+The Buyer Topia software, processes and procedures were sold to a successful entrepreneur in December 2014.
+The terms of the sale guaranteed that all Buyer Topia memberships would be bought back absolutely no later than June 2017.
+In May 2015 the entrepreneur advised Buyer Topia that he too had been subject to attacks from a few Buyer Topia members and would not proceed.

 Buyer Topia has maintained detailed records including all minutes, member communication, training and activity, sales, financials, and actions, including the bankruptcy and rant postings.

-Request for information should be directed to Nancy Parente.
+Requests for information should be directed to Resolution@BuyerTopia.com.